-Step 3: Start Engine and Inspect Inside the Cab Get In and Start Engine
+Step 3: Start Engine and Inspect Inside the Cab

+Get In and Start Engine

-- Make sure parking brake is on. - Put gearshift in neutral (or "park" if automatic). - Start engine; listen for unusual noises. - If equipped, check the Anti-Lock Braking System (ABS) indicator lights.
+Make sure parking brake is on.

+Put gearshift in neutral (or "park" if automatic).

+Start engine; listen for unusual noises.

+If equipped, check the Anti-lock Braking System (ABS) indicator lights.
 Light on dash should come on and then turn off.
-If it stays on the ABS is not working properly.
+If the ABS light stays on, then the system is not working properly.
 For trailers only, if the yellow light on the left rear of the trailer stays on, the ABS is not working properly.